Syllable: Open and closed

-A list of examples of syllable codas in English is found at English phonology#Coda.
+This is not true for all languages.
+Many languages (about 12%) do not permit closed syllables.
+It is very rare for a language to not allow open syllables, but Arrernte may be one such language.

 Null coda

 Some languages forbid codas, so that all syllables are open.
 Examples are Hawaiian from the Austronesian family, and Swahili from the Atlantic–Congo family.

 Suprasegmental features

 The domain of suprasegmental features is a syllable (or some larger unit), but not a specific sound.
 That is to say, these features may affect more than a single segment, and possibly all segments of a syllable: